Fast differentiation of hyperbolic chaos: Fast response algorithm

 \end{proposition}

-\begin{remark*} (1) Rewriting $r$ on the new basis does not change $r$ as a $u$-vector, but it makes the numerical properties better.
-(2) Computing $\underline e$ via pushforwards and renormalization is an important part of the non-intrusive showing algorithm.
+\begin{remark*} (1) Rewriting $r$ on the new basis does not change $r$ as a $u$-vector, but improves the numerical performance.
+(2) Computing $\underline e$ via pushforwards and renormalization is also part of the nonintrusive showing algorithm.
 (3) The pushforward relation inside a segment is the same as that in lemma~\ref{l:inter rescale}. \end{remark*}

 \begin{proof} The renormalization on $e$ is due to the definition of QR factorization.
-For $r$, first substitute the QR factorization into the expression for projection,
+For $r$, first substitute the QR factorization in the expression for projection, to show